Elango-Sagravia/alt-news/outstatic/content/policies/terms-of-use.md

 **12. Contact Information**

-If you have any questions about these Terms, please contact us at [contact@altdaily.co](mailto:contact@altdaily.co).
+If you have any questions about these Terms, please contact us at [contact@longandshort.com](mailto:contact@longandshort.com).